Voltage regulator: Switching regulators

+Switching regulators are more prone to output noise and instability than linear regulators.
+However, they provide much better power efficiency than linear regulators.

 SCR regulators

 Regulators powered from AC power circuits can use silicon controlled rectifiers (SCRs) as the series device.
 Whenever the output voltage is below the desired value, the SCR is triggered, allowing electricity to flow into the load until the AC mains voltage passes through zero (ending the half cycle).
 SCR regulators have the advantages of being both very efficient and very simple, but because they can not terminate an ongoing half cycle of conduction, they are not capable of very accurate voltage regulation in response to rapidly changing loads.
 An alternative is the SCR shunt regulator which uses the regulator output as a trigger.
 Both series and shunt designs are noisy, but powerful, as the device has a low on resistance.

 Combination or hybrid regulators

 Many power supplies use more than one regulating method in series.
 For example, the output from a switching regulator can be further regulated by a linear regulator.
 The switching regulator accepts a wide range of input voltages and efficiently generates a (somewhat noisy) voltage slightly above the ultimately desired output.
 That is followed by a linear regulator that generates exactly the desired voltage and eliminates nearly all the noise generated by the switching regulator.
 Other designs may use an SCR regulator as the "pre-regulator", followed by another type of regulator.
 An efficient way of creating a variable-voltage, accurate output power supply is to combine a multi-tapped transformer with an adjustable linear post-regulator.